pierangeloc/programs-as-data/presentation/deckset.md

 ---

-# Build data structures that model our problem
+# Data structures for our problem

 E.g. Error if there is a DB error _or_ an http error